Complex Health Needs

 Dimensions work with local authorities to develop your personal budget and to translate this into a funded care and support plan, taking into account all of your eligible complex care needs.

-Funding for complex care services is covered by different laws in different parts of the UK:
+Funding for complex care support is covered by different laws in different parts of the UK:

 In England and Wales, the legislation states that your local authority should: